thinktopography/backframe/README.md

 # Backframe

-Backframe is a library of server side bindings for building Rails backends for Reframe apps.
+Backframe is a library of server side bindings for building Rails backends for Reframe apps

 ## Development